Skip to main content.

 How does weather impact my bill?

-On the current standard rate, you will have higher monthly bills as your usage increases [For example: higher air conditioner usage during the hot summer months and higher heating usage during the winter months (with electric heating).]
+On the current traditional rate, you will have higher monthly bills as your usage increases [For example: higher air conditioner usage during the hot summer months and higher heating usage during the winter months (with electric heating).
 With Budget Billing, the cost of your seasonal bills is spread out over a year.

 Will I be able to view my actual usage while enrolled in the Budget Billing program?